 To obtain and keep an EU 27 operating licence and benefit from the intra-EU air traffic rights, air carriers must comply at all times with the conditions under Article 4 of Regulation (EC) No 1008/2008 on air services.

 The conditions include the need to be majority owned and effectively controlled by EU Member States and/or nationals of EU Member States.
 If these conditions are no longer fulfilled because of the UK leaving EU, the Operating Licence at issue would no longer be valid.

-After the UK formally leaves the EU an airline based in an EU or EFTA member state would require a Third Country Operator (TCO) certificate from the CAA before operating any commercial flight to or within UK territory.
+After 31 December 2020, an airline based in an EU or EFTA member state will require a Third Country Operator (TCO) certificate from the CAA before operating any commercial flight to or within UK territory.